 We can help.
 Free technical support for community groups.
 Focus is on small, specific questions about Solar • Heat Pumps • Retrofit • Funding • Energy Efficiency…and more.

-Re-opened – Scottish Government’s Community and Renewable Energy Scheme (CARES) supports community organisations to develop their own renewable energy projects.
+Closes 30 June 2026 – Scottish Government’s Community and Renewable Energy Scheme (CARES) supports community organisations to develop their own renewable energy projects.

 The Scottish Government’s Community and Renewable Energy Scheme (CARES) has re-opened until October 2026.
 Grants to help community organisations reduce their building’s energy costs and greenhouse gas emissions.